PHILLY CHEESESTEAK LETTUCE WRAPS

 • Season the sirloin with salt and pepper.

-• Heat large skillet.
+• Heat a large skillet.
 Add 2 tsp olive oil and add onions.
 Cook briefly for one minute, and season with salt and pepper.

 • Add in the sirloin and brown, searing all sides.
 Cook to your liking, about 3 minutes.